Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Book/4. Connectivity of Undirected Graphs/Vertex Connectivity.md

 In simple terms, a **k-vertex-connected graph** is a connected network where, between any two points (vertices), there are at least **k** separate paths that don't share any common points (vertices) other than the starting and ending points.
 This means that even if up to **k-1** points are removed, the network will still remain connected.

-The vertex connectivity of a graph G is the minimum number of vertices we can delete to disconnect G.